ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 ##### data-card-theme

+Sets the card theme.

+`light`: Default theme.
-For dark backgrounds it's better to specify the dark theme.
+`dark`: For dark backgrounds it's better to specify the dark theme.

 ### data-card-embed